How it works

 Make sure that you know your dose.
 If it is not written on the label, check with your pharmacist or doctor.

-You will usually take it once a day (if you take the modified-release or prolonged-release tablets) or twice a day (if it is the plain tablets).
+You will usually take it once a day (if you take the modified-release or prolonged-release tablets or capsules) or twice a day (if it is the plain tablets).

 You will usually start with a low dose that your doctor will gradually increase to a dose that is effective for you.
 This may take several weeks.